Meet our customer hero

 Università Cattolica del Sacro Cuore was established over 100 years ago in Milan.
 Today the university educates over 40,000 students in Italy and beyond.
 That makes it the largest private university in Europe and the largest Catholic university in the world.

 Such educational institutions usually struggle with modernization.
-They tend to get squeezed between the data historically tracked from paper to mainframe to other on-premises platforms—and the students who expect modern interactions and experiences comparable to what they get with Amazon®, Google®, or Apple®.
+They tend to get squeezed between the data historically tracked from paper to multiple types of on-premises platforms—and the students who expect modern interactions and experiences comparable to what they get with Amazon®, Google®, or Apple®.
 This is why the university decided to move its core student application to the cloud, allowing more flexibility to scale with demand as students increasingly log in to the university from off campus using a variety of different channels.

 “When the global pandemic hit, we (like many other universities) were in the middle of a major push to digitalize everything,” says Giuliano Pozza, CIO, Università Cattolica del Sacro.
 “Suddenly we needed to finish moving our core student system from on-premises to the cloud even faster.
 And in the middle of all that, we needed a way to handle a rush of students going online.
 That would help us benefit from an increase in international registrations, as long as we could keep downtime at a minimum.”